 3 weeks to the day I got my bike back from the shop.
 Harley had quite a time with this problem.
-They found that a power supply wire coming out of the power relay box had stopped conducting current and had to replace it.
+A power supply wire coming out of the power relay box had stopped conducting current and had to replace it.
 Faulty copper was the cause.
-It’s interesting because that same problem occurred years ago on my Ford Explorer with a wire that supplied current to the ignition switch.
+That same problem occurred years ago on my Ford Explorer with a wire that supplied current to the ignition switch.
 Anyways, I'm happy with the work and Fort Worth Harley for taking care of the problem for me.
 As always, they have been wonderful to work with and have always taken care of our bikes when we've had any problems.

-With the bike running again we decided to take a ride on Labor day since it has been almost a month since we have been able to go out together.
+With the bike running again we decided to take a ride on Labor Day.
+It has been almost a month since we have been able to go out together.
 I didn't plan on riding as much as we ended up doing.
 If we had gone on any day but Monday it would have been better.
 The day was scorching hot, we left at 9 am and didn't get back until 6 pm.
-Normally that would be fine but I had to go to work the next day and it left me with no recovery time from a long hard hot day.

 We started the morning by riding to Burleson, TX to have breakfast at The Porch.
-This little restaurant has become our favorite morning ride destination and it puts us in a great location for continued riding afterwards.
-I had planned on riding to Jacksboro, TX to try some lunch at The Green Frog restaurant since they have very good reviews.
+This little restaurant has become our favorite morning ride destination and it puts us in a great location for continued riding afterward.
+I had planned on riding to Jacksboro, TX to try some lunch at The Green Frog restaurant.
 From where we were it was about 130 miles to get there.
-Margaret still wanted to go so I decided to go through Granbury, TX and stop there to take a break since the day would be heating up quickly.
+Margaret wanted to go so I decided to go through Granbury, TX and stop there to take a break since the day would be heating up quickly.
 When we got to Granbury there was a bike event taking place that we didn't expect.

 It was about 2 pm when we left and now the heat was really coming down on us.
 It took an hour and a half to get to Jacksboro, TX only to find out The Green Frog was closed!
 That's not what their website was showing in the morning before we left.
-I had no idea if there was another restaurant in Jacksboro that might be open and by now we were both so hot we didn't want to ride around the town looking for something.
-I knew a place in Springtown, TX which was 30 minutes away that would be open and has some personal historical significance to it as well so we headed out for that restaurant.
+I had no idea if there was another restaurant in Jacksboro that might be open.
+We were both so hot we didn't want to ride around the town looking for something.
+I knew a place in Springtown, TX which was 30 minutes away that would be open and had some personal historical significance to it as well so we headed out for that restaurant.

-We stayed at Howells for a couple hours and chatted about whatever came to mind.
-Not quite the same far out stories that we heard when I was a kid here but this time the stories were ours.
+We stayed at Howells for a couple of hours and chatted about whatever came to mind.
+Not quite the same far-out stories that we heard when I was a kid here but this time the stories were ours.
 It was nice to talk about memories and make some of our own before heading home.